-Perspective | The Nats have shaken off slow starts before, but this one seems to beg bigger questions
+Perspective | The Nats have shaken off slow starts before, but this one seems to raise bigger questions

 “I wish this wasn’t happening again,” Martinez said.
 “But it’s upon us, and we got to get through it — and we will get through it.”

-That’s the manager’s nature, and the manager’s charge: Be positive, and support his players.
+That’s the manager’s nature, and the manager’s charge: be positive, and support his players.
 He did that late Wednesday night after he saw too many slumped shoulders and bowed heads following a disheartening 10-inning loss to the Phillies.
 So he played a card a manager can play perhaps twice a year: the postgame pep talk.

 “Hey, forget about everything that’s happened up to this point,” Martinez said he told his guys.
 “Come out today and try to go 1-0 today.
 You can’t do nothing about the past.
 Just remember that we’re never out of it.
 You guys have shown that.
 You guys are relentless.”